PPPoE Disconnect button with multiple PPPoE interfaces

 Still - it used to work, so I'm not sure if this means that something changed, or if it was actually a bug that it worked for me at all!

 Anyway - thanks as always.

-#7 Updated by Bipin Chandra over 8 years ago
+#7 Updated by Bipin Chandra almost 9 years ago

 i have the same problem, with period pppoe reset enabled also, once the connection is brought down, it never gets up, according to logs, it seems the mpd5 daemon cant be exited and then restarted